Bird ringing: History

+In September of 1887 an albatross was found near Trigg Island, Western Australia with a tin collar and a message attached.
+The message, written in French, translated to "13 shipwrecked people took refuge on the Crozet Islands on August 4, 1887".
+The French sailors had wrecked on the Crozet Islands in March of 1887, the sailors were believed to have died two months before the French warship La Meurthe arrived in December of 1887.
+One of the earliest records of a banded bird, the albatross travelled over 3027 miles (4904 km) in around 50 days.

-In North America John James Audubon and Ernest Thompson Seton were pioneers although their method of marking birds was different from modern ringing.
-To determine if the same birds returned to his farm, Audubon tied silver threads onto the legs of young eastern phoebes in 1805 (although the veracity of the dates has been questioned), while Seton marked snow buntings in Manitoba with ink in 1882.
-Ringing of birds for more extensive scientific purposes was started in 1899 by Hans Christian Cornelius Mortensen, a Danish schoolteacher, using aluminium rings on European starlings (Mortensen had tried using zinc rings as early as 1890 but found these were too heavy).
-The first banding scheme was established in Germany by Johannes Thienemann in 1903 at the Rossitten Bird Observatory on the Baltic Coast of East Prussia.
+Ernest Thompson Seton marked snow buntings in Manitoba with ink in 1882.
+Ringing of birds for more extensive scientific purposes was started in 1899 by Hans Christian Cornelius Mortensen, a Danish schoolteacher, using aluminium rings on European starlings.
+Mortensen had tried using zinc rings as early as 1890 but found these were too heavy.
+The first ringing scheme was established in Germany by Johannes Thienemann in 1903 at the Rossitten Bird Observatory on the Baltic Coast of East Prussia.
 This was followed by Hungary in 1908, Great Britain in 1909 (by Arthur Landsborough Thomson in Aberdeen and Harry Witherby in England), Yugoslavia in 1910 and the Scandinavian countries between 1911 and 1914.
 Paul Bartsch of the Smithsonian Institution is credited with the first modern banding in the U.S.: he banded 23 black-crowned night herons in 1902.
-Leon J. Cole of the University of Wisconsin founded the American Bird Banding Association in 1909; this organization oversaw banding until the establishment of federal programs in the U.S. (1920) and Canada (1923) pursuant to the Migratory Bird Treaty of 1918.
+Leon J. Cole of the University of Wisconsin founded the American Bird Banding Association in 1909; this organisation oversaw banding until the establishment of federal programs in the U.S. (1920) and Canada (1923) pursuant to the Migratory Bird Treaty of 1918.